United States

 The Colorpoint Shorthair is a breed of cat.
 Depending on the cat registry, they may be considered a separate breed, or may be included in the Siamese or Oriental Shorthair breeds.
 They are essentially Siamese cats with non-traditional point colors.

-Imagine the sleek elegance and sharp intelligence of a Siamese cat, but painted in a dazzling palette of red, cream, lynx, and tortie points.
-Meet the Colorpoint Shorthair, a breed that turns heads with its stunning looks and captivates hearts with its devoted, conversational nature.
-More than just a pretty face, this is a cat that demands to be an integral, vocal part of your daily life.
+Imagine the sleek elegance of a Siamese cat, but painted in a dazzling palette of red, cream, lynx, and tortie points.
+Meet the Colorpoint Shorthair, a breed that turns heads with its stunning looks and captivates hearts with its devoted nature.
+More than just a pretty face, this is an intelligent, vocal companion that demands to be an integral part of your daily life.
+Whether you call them 'Velcro cats' or colorful Siamese cousins, these felines are as lively as they are beautiful.

 | Property | Value |